Services

 4. Start

-rdc repo up webapp -m prod-1
+rdc repo up --name webapp -m prod-1

 5. Enable Autostart

-rdc repo autostart enable webapp -m prod-1
+rdc repo autostart enable --name webapp -m prod-1